xxfoundation/elixxir-docs/architecture.md

 In these contexts it's easy to imagine dire consequences for successful traffic analysis that results in the adversary making use of the metadata leaked from communications protocols.
-However the mix network would ideally have people using it that are outside of these higher risk communication contexts.
+However the mix network would ideally have people using it that are in and outside of these higher risk communication contexts.
 In general it could be said that "anonymity loves company"; (perhaps add citation to the paper).
+In other words, the boring people provide cover traffic for the interesting people.

 ## Mixnet as overlay network protects against traffic analysis